elahesalari/Identification-of-Essential-Proteins/README.md

 Essential proteins are crucial for the survival and reproduction of organisms.
 Their loss often results in lethality or infertility, making them indispensable for cellular life.
 Compared to non-essential proteins, essential proteins tend to be more conserved throughout biological evolution.
 These proteins serve as promising targets for developing new drugs and vaccines aimed at treating and preventing diseases.

-Advancements in high-throughput technologies—such as yeast two-hybrid systems and mass spectrometry—have generated extensive protein–protein interaction (PPI) datasets.
-These datasets enable the study of essential proteins at the network level.
+Advances in high-throughput technologies such as yeast two-hybrid systems and mass spectrometry have generated extensive protein-protein interaction (PPI) datasets.
+This dataset enables the study of essential proteins in the graph network.

 ---